Testing a Small Query Language in Python with Hypothesis

 An example (from a test configuration file) could be

-(disk failures) or
+event_type:'disk.failed' (disk failures) or

-(source_type:'(?i)Aggregate') AND (NOT(source_name:'aggr0'))
+(source_type:'(?i)Aggregate') AND (NOT(source_name:'aggr0')) (log

-events from aggregates, but not aggr0
+events from aggregates, but not aggr0).

-The following invariants should hold, where q
+The following invariants should hold, where q is any valid query:

 In addition, the following properties should also hold: